jgolla/PI-Coresight-Custom-Symbols/SimpleValueSymbol.md

     </div>
     ```

 1. While this is very nice, it would be much better if the user of the symbol could configure the colors shown here.
 To do this, we need to add symbol configuration options to the symbol definition.
 First we will add the context menu options to the symbol.
+This is done by adding a `configOptions` property to the symbol definition object. `configOptions` is a function controlling what configuration options are available for this symbol.
+It returns an [array](https://developer.mozilla.org/en-US/docs/Glossary/array) of objects controlling configuration.
+In this instance, we are returning a single object in the array.
+This object is used to create a context menu for the symbol that will have an entry titled 'Format Symbol'.
+Selecting this entry from the context menu will open the PI Coresight configuration pane.

     ```javascript
     var defintion = {